lboloni/WaterberryFarms/README.md

-# MREM - Multi-robot environment monitoring
+# Waterberry Farms

-MREM is an experimental framework for developing and testing algorithms that control mobile robots that investigate and monitor an environment.
+Waterberry Farms is an experimental framework for developing and testing algorithms that control mobile robots that investigate and monitor an environment.

 It contains the following major components: